Cosmopolis (film)

-Cosmopolis is a 2012 Canadian drama-thriller film written, produced, and directed by David Cronenberg and starring Robert Pattinson in the lead with Paul Giamatti, Samantha Morton, Sarah Gadon, Mathieu Amalric, Juliette Binoche, Jay Baruchel and Kevin Durand.
-It is based on the novel of the same name by Don DeLillo.
-On 25 May 2012, the film premiered in competition for the Palme d'Or at the 2012 Cannes Film Festival, drawing mixed early critical reactions.
+Cosmopolis is a 2012 drama film written, produced, and directed by David Cronenberg.
+It stars Robert Pattinson, Paul Giamatti, Samantha Morton, Sarah Gadon, Mathieu Amalric, Juliette Binoche, Jay Baruchel and Kevin Durand.
+It is based on Don DeLillo's 2003 novel of the same name.

+On 25 May 2012, the film premiered in competition for the Palme d'Or at the 2012 Cannes Film Festival.
 The film was released in Canada on 8 June 2012, and began a limited release in the United States on 17 August 2012 by eOne Films.
-It is Cronenberg's first foray back into script writing since 1999's eXistenZ.
+It is Cronenberg's first script since eXistenZ in 1999.
+It received polarizing reviews on both Rotten Tomatoes and Metacritic and performed poorly at the box office.

 Plot

-Twenty-eight-year-old billionaire currency speculator/asset manager Eric Packer rides slowly across Manhattan amid traffic jams, in his state-of-the-art luxury stretch limousine office, to his preferred barber.
+Twenty-eight-year-old billionaire and currency speculator Eric Packer rides slowly across Manhattan amid traffic jams, in his state-of-the-art luxury stretch limousine office, to his preferred barber.
 Various visitors discuss the meaning of life and inconsequential trivia.
 The traffic jams are caused by a visit of the President of the United States and the funeral of Eric's favorite musician, a rap artist whose music he plays in one of his two private elevators.
 Despite devastating currency speculation losses over the course of the day, Packer fantasizes about buying the Rothko Chapel.

 He meets his wife, Elise, in her taxi, for coffee, in a bookstore, as well as outside a theater.
 She declines sex with him.
 Packer has sex with two other women.
 When a day of poor trading destroys a large part of his wealth, his wife takes this as a reason to dissolve their union.

 Anti-capitalist activists demonstrate on the street.
 They wave rats and declare, "A spectre is haunting the world: the spectre of capitalism".
 They spray-paint Packer's limo and later subject him to a pieing.
-Packer learns that an assassin is out to kill him, but seems curiously uninterested in who the person might be.
+Packer learns that an assassin has targeted him but seems uninterested in who the person might be.

-In his car, his doctor performs his daily medical checkup.
+In Eric's car, his doctor performs his daily medical checkup.
 Eric worries about the doctor's finding that he has an asymmetrical prostate.
 As the currency speculation wipes out most of his fortune, Eric's world begins to disintegrate.
 Eventually he kills his bodyguard.
 At the destination, the barber, who knew his father, cuts Eric's hair on one side.
 The barber and limo driver discuss their respective careers driving cabs.
-The barber gives Eric his gun because he had thrown away the bodyguard's.
+The barber gives Eric his gun because he threw away the bodyguard's.